Hobgoblin: Literature

-In the poem "L'Allegro" (1645) by John Milton a domestic hobgoblin or brownie, known as a Lubbar Fend (or lubber fiend) and described as strong and hairy, threshes the corn then lays by the fireplace enjoying his bowl of cream that he earns as payment.
+In the poem "L'Allegro" (1645) by John Milton a domestic hobgoblin or brownie, known as a Lubbar Fend (or lubber fiend) and described as strong and hairy, threshes the corn then lies by the fireplace enjoying his bowl of cream that he earns as payment.
 In the earlier play The Knight of the Burning Pestle (1607) by Francis Beaumont, a similar being is known as Lob-Lie-by-the-Fire, described as a giant and the son of a witch.
-Folklorist K.M.
-Briggs stated that the two creatures are generally equated.
-Briggs' own fantasy novel, Hobberdy Dick (1955), is about a hobgoblin that lives in the home of a 17th century Puritan family.
+Folklorist K. M. Briggs stated that the two creatures are generally equated.
+Briggs's own fantasy novel, Hobberdy Dick (1955), is about a hobgoblin that lives in the home of a 17th century Puritan family.

 In a 1684 hymn Bunyan couples the hobgoblin with "a foul fiend", as two monstrous beings who try (and fail) to "daunt the Pilgrim's spirit".

 The term "hobgoblin" is used sometimes to mean a superficial object that is a source of (often imagined) fear or trouble.
 The best-known example of this usage is probably Ralph Waldo Emerson's line, "A foolish consistency is the hobgoblin of little minds", from the essay Self-Reliance.

 Hobgoblins exist in the works of Tolkien as a larger kind of orc, though they are not prominently featured.
 In the preface of The Hobbit, he states that "Orc is not an English word.
 It occurs in one or two places but is usually translated goblin (or hobgoblin for the larger kinds)".